If rates rise, hangover looms for some Britons after 10-year credit binge

 In September, it hit 204 billion pounds ($269.52 billion), with car finance the fastest expanding area that now accounts for around 30 percent of the total.

-Last year, 86.4 percent of all new car purchases utilised some form of credit, up from 46 percent in 2006, according to data from the Financing and Leasing Association.
+Last year, 86.4 percent of all new car purchases utilized some form of credit, up from 46 percent in 2006, according to data from the Financing and Leasing Association.

 Most deals are done not by banks but through car manufacturers’ finance arms, with those from Volkswagen (VOWG_p.DE), BMW (BMWG.DE), Ford Motor Co (F.N), Toyota Motor Corp (7203.T) and Renault (RENA.PA) the biggest in the UK by the amounts they are owed by consumers.